bkearns/ET/README.md

 No documentation and a lot of missing conveniences, but the core is here and implmented in not much code.

-I can find surprisingly little on the subject and have based what I have done mostly on (a talk by Rich Hickey)[https://www.youtube.com/watch?v=6mTbuzafcII].
+I can find surprisingly little on the subject and have based what I have done mostly on [a talk by Rich Hickey](https://www.youtube.com/watch?v=6mTbuzafcII).
 Resources and thoughts are welcome, although I apologize if I am slow to respond.